twelvelabs-io/twelvelabs-python/README.md

 The response is similar to that received when using text queries.

 ### Analyze videos

->**NOTE**: The Generate API has been renamed to the Analyze API to more accurately reflect its purpose of analyzing videos to generate text.
-This update includes changes to specific SDK methods, outlined below.
-You can continue using the Generate API until July 30, 2025.
-After this date, the Generate API will be deprecated, and you must transition to the Analyze API.
->
->The `generate` prefix has been removed from method names, and the following methods have been renamed as follows:
->
->- `generate.gist` is now `gist`
->- `generate.summarize` is now `summarize`
->- `generate.text` is now `analyze`
->- `generate.text_stream` is now `analyze_stream`
->
->To maintain compatibility, update your applications to use the new names before July 30, 2025.

 The Analyze API suite uses a multimodal approach to analyze videos and generate text, processing visuals, sounds, spoken words, and texts to provide a comprehensive understanding.